jonstjohn/cs-questions/README.md

-# cs-questions
+# Computer Science Questions

-Various computer science and mathematics questions that I am exploring.
+Once a week discussions and explorations of computer science, mathematics and programming topics.

+Week 1: Prime Numbers